WiiMake/WiiMix/README.md

 - Shuffle: swap between games with randomized time intervals in between
 - Roguelike: the console has gone rogue!
 Can you complete a series of achievements while the console attempts to stop you?

-## Contributing

-The project is still in it's early stages.
-As such, we appreciate any help that you can provide, whether it's documenting a bug on the [Issues](https://github.com/WiiMake/WiiMix/issues) tab, [creating objectives](#creating-objectives), or [adding new features/fixing bugs in line with our contribution guidelines](https://github.com/WiiMake/WiiMix/blob/master/Contributing.md).
-If you are contributing or using the project, please follow the [code of conduct](https://github.com/WiiMake/WiiMix/blob/master/CODE_OF_CONDUCT.md); we follow the exact same policies as Dolphin Emulator and encourage people to be respectful and make positive contributions to our efforts to relive our favorite games and experience hidden gems through WiiMix.

 ### Creating Objectives

 Objectives are the core behind every WiiMix.
 That's why we have a system in place so anyone can easily create them!
 There's just a couple simple steps: